mwenge/psychedelia/README.md

 <img src="https://user-images.githubusercontent.com/58846/103463469-7dd1e080-4d24-11eb-93d2-7673ba031074.gif" width=500>

-This is the disassembled and [commented source code] for the 1983 Commodore 64 game Psychedelia by Jeff Minter.
+This is the disassembled and [commented source code] for the 1984 Commodore 64 "light-synthesizer" Psychedelia by Jeff Minter.

+Psychedelia was Minter's first realized concept for a light synthesizer.
+The idea is that you manipulate the display on the screen to accompany music.
+He later continued the idea in [Trip-a-Tron] and [Neon] , which was built into the X360 XBox console.

 A version of the game you can [play in your browser can be found here].